Resource Circulation Technology Research Team

 OISHI Tetsuo

-The importance of highly efficient metallurgical and recycling processes is growing even more important owing to the recent changes in international trends toword decarbonization and a circular economy.
-Our reserach team will contribute to the elimination of metal resource constraints in a zero emission society by establishing processes that can be put to practical use.
+The importance of highly efficient metallurgical and recycling processes is growing even more owing to the recent changes in international trends toward decarbonization and a circular economy.
+Our research team will contribute to the elimination of metal resource constraints in a zero emission society by establishing processes that can be put to practical use.

 OISHI Tetsuo